lblod/delta-consumer-single-graph-maintainer/taskell.md

 ## To Do

-- Download and upload file
-    > The process of downloading a file and putting it in the correct place.
-    * [ ] Use uuid to download file
-    * [ ] Save file with same name/uuid in same place
-- Better triple filtering on files
-    > Triples about files can be filtered based on their URI or on their predicates, but in most cases, file metadata is stored in a specific graph.
-We could use that graph as a means to filter triples.
-    * [ ] Save graph information in delta files on consumer
-    * [ ] Send graph information with delta files to consumer
-    * [ ] In consumer, filter file metadata based on graph
-    * [ ] Graph URI in config
 - Triple flow
     > Listing the flow of triples.
     * [x] Data stored in different graphs in producer side